ml-cube/ml3-platform-docs/md-docs/user_guide/data_explorer/dashboards.md

 - Use the **Layout** control to preview the saved layout, titles only, quarter width, half width, or one full column.

+For a platform-created dashboard, viewing controls such as fullscreen and temporarily hiding or showing a group remain available, but its saved configuration cannot be changed.
+Clone the dashboard when you need an editable version.

 <figure markdown>
   ![Open dashboard](../../imgs/data-explorer-dashboard/open-dashboard.png)
   <figcaption>Opened dashboard</figcaption>